-There has been much discussion about the issue of liquidity within investment funds over the past year.
-Shareholders may be interested to know that at the year end 27% of the Company's portfolio was held in cash or collective investment funds providing short-term liquidity, 69% in individual quoted shares and less than 3% of the company's assets were held in unquoted single company investments.
-It should be noted that a proportion of the quoted securities, which accounts for 69% of the Company's portfolio, may have limited liquidity owing to the size of the investee company and proportion held by the Company.
+The issue of liquidity within investment funds has remained a topic of discussion this year.
+Shareholders may be interested to know that at the year end 27% of the Company's portfolio was held in cash or collective investment funds providing short-term liquidity, 68% in individual quoted shares and 5% of the Company's assets were held in unquoted single company investments.
+Shareholders should be aware that a proportion of the quoted securities may have limited liquidity owing to the size of the investee company and the overall proportion held by the Company.